 - Natural light: Fewer walls mean more natural light, which has shown to improve employee health.

 - Lower cost: With an open office floor plan, there’s less construction and equipment costs involved, which makes it cheaper to construct and furnish than a closed space.
+Having an open office means that companies like Green Facilities will find it easier to clean the office.

 The Cons of Open Office Floor Plan